-In this Data Science Interview Questions blog, I will introduce you to the most frequently asked questions on Data Science, Analytics and Machine Learning interviews.
+In this Data Science Interview Questions blog, I will introduce you to the most frequently asked Data Science interview questions and answers, Analytics, and Machine Learning interviews.
 This blog is the perfect guide for you to learn all the concepts required to clear a Data Science interview.
-To get in-depth knowledge on Data Science, you can enroll for live Data Science Certification Training by Edureka with 24/7 support and lifetime access.
+To get in-depth knowledge of Data Science, you can enroll for live Data Science with Python Certification Training by Edureka with 24/7 support and lifetime access.

 The following are the topics covered in our interview questions:

-Before moving ahead, you may go through the recording of Data Science Interview Questions where our instructor has shared his experience and expertise that will help you to crack any Data Science.
+Before moving ahead, you may go through the recording of the Data Science Interview Question and answers where our instructor has shared his experience and expertise that will help you to crack any Data Science.

 Data Science is a blend of various tools, algorithms, and machine learning principles with the goal to discover hidden patterns from the raw data.
 How is this different from what statisticians have been doing for years?